What are Venous Disorders?

 Defective venous valves of varicose veins cannot be replaced or fixed.
 However superficial venous reflux can be repaired by surgical removal or the defective vein or by ablating it by heat or by injection sclerotherapy.

 Deep veins cannot be fixed like superficial veins.
 They cannot be closed shut or removed like superficial veins.
 The only way is valve repair in a few isolated cases (neo-valve).

 Chronic venous disease evolves with time.
 Treatment consists of methods to reduce the ‘ambulatory venous hypertension’.

 Phlebologists (specialists dealing with venous and lymphatic disease) all agree that compression stocking is THE basic treatment of venous disease.
-This is why medical compression stockings are recognised as a medicine.
+This is why medical compression stockings are recognized as medicine.

-Compression stockings with ambulation will promote the venous blood return, decrease the venous hypertension and slow down the progression of disease.
+Compression stockings with ambulation will promote the venous blood return, decrease venous hypertension and slow down the progression of a disease.